 - Alarms only mode is your classic silent mode.
 Your phone won’t make any sounds for incoming calls or notifications, but apps, games, and alarms will make noise.

 - Priority only is the most interesting one and the one you should absolutely learn about.
-It mutes all sounds except from alarms and those you specify as priority.
+It mutes all sounds except alarms and those you specify as a priority.
 These may or may not include reminders and events depending on your choice.
 By default, reminders and events do make sounds.

 All these modes can be set on for a certain amount of time or until you manually turn it off.